-“Life Begins at the End of your Comfort Zone” is a post by Tiva Jones, owner of Creativity Loft, a public relations company that specializes in pr, branding and marketing for authors, magazines & publishers.
-Before you start saying ‘old news, I don’t care,’ you might want think about how your comfort zone may be holding you back.
+“Life Begins at the End of your Comfort Zone” is a post by Tiva Jones.
+Tiva owns Creativity Loft, a public relations company that specializes in pr, branding, and marketing for authors, magazines & publishers.
+Before you start saying ‘old news, I don’t care,’ you might want to think about how a false comfort zone may be holding you back.

 The biggest safe zone of all . . .

-Even us ‘creative’ types have comfort zones: I’ll query an an agent someday, I’ll submit my story someday, when I learn how to do this one thing . . . .
+Even us ‘creative’ types have comfort zones: I’ll query an agent someday, I’ll submit my story someday when I learn how to do this one thing . . . .
 Yet, someday never seems to come.

 A couple of years ago, I participated in a couple of online writing course: How to Revise Your Novel (HTRYN) and How to Think Sideways (HTTS) by Holly Lisle.* In the HTTS course, Holly refers to something she calls Thinking Barriers: Safe, Perfect, Victim and Feel.
 I won’t go into detail about these, but learning how to break these thinking barriers is instrumental to Holly’s course.
 I thought I learned those lessons, perfectly.
 NOT.

 We use barriers, like Holly’s thinking barriers, to protect us from things we fear.
 Facing the fear is absolutely essential to finding a way past those barriers.
 Some fears are important to respect in order to maintain physical and emotional safety.
-Some fears are really big and they cannot be faced head on in one step.
+Some fears are really big and they cannot be faced head-on in one step.
 Look at the fear, the barrier, you’ve constructed.
 If that fear keeps you from moving forward, from achieving what you want to do, you need to face that fear.
 There are small steps you can take.
 Maybe the first step is to read a how-to book.
-Maybe it’s to respond to one post.
-Maybe it’s to go to a party and say hi to one new person.
+It could be for you to respond to one post.
+Or perhaps it’s to go to a party and say hi to one new person.
 If you really want to move forward, I’m certain you will find a way to take that first small step.

 Build on small steps